timohouben/dupuitflow/CONTRIBUTING.md

-# How to Contribute to YOUR_PACKAGE
+# How to Contribute to dupuitflow

 We are happy about all contributions! :thumbsup: